Pak media watchdog bans TV anchor, show for 60 days after Cabinet minister's fiasco

 Senior PPP leader Qamar Zaman Kaira and PML-N leader Javed Abbasi, who were co-participants, walked out in protest as the show host just grinned and failed to stop Vawda's antics.
 Taking cognizance of the incident, Pakistan Electronic Media Regulatory Authority (PEMRA) took action against the news programme and its anchor citing violation of media laws and banned Kashif Abbasi and his show Off the Record for 60 days.

-He said Prime Minister Imran Khan "disliked the boot thing" in the show.
+He said Prime Minister Khan “disliked the boot thing” in the show.
+TV talk shows often turn violent in Pakistan where participants in the past have slapped and used abusive languages against the opponents.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)